kmarcie/mkhud/README.md

 Credits
 ---------

 <b>BroeselHUD (feeling and broesel)</b> - Lots of inspiration.
 I borrowed some elements from the hud as well.
 Specifically the tournament spectator hud.
+This was the hud I used for a very long time until I figured out how to edit huds.

 <b>ahud (Nokk)</b> - Again, a lot of the stuff I put into my hud was inspired by Nokk's hud.
 An amazing hud.
 He also answered a lot of my questions, and I greatly appreciate the help.